Get

 6. Breeding History

 Knowing the breed history of your Bombay cat helps to foresee any life-threatening issues, and you can catch them early with preventative medical care.
-Sourcing your kittens from a reputable breeder or seeking information regarding parentage if your cat is adopted allows you to anticipate congenital disorders.
+Sourcing your kittens from a reputable breeder or seeking information regarding parentage if your cat is adopted allows you to anticipate congenital disorders or a predisposition for certain health issues.

 Tests are also available from veterinary medicine practitioners that detect hereditary conditions in breeding pairs and juveniles.
-Your Bombay would have a better chance at a long life if the breeder had cleared the parents for joint issues, skull deformities, breathing problems, liver health, and feline diabetes.
+Your Bombay will have a better chance at a long life if the breeder had consulted with their veterinarian and performed recommended health and genetic testing.

 7. Healthcare

-As an offspring of the brachycephalic or flat-faced Burmese breed, the Bombay cat is prone to craniofacial issues, respiratory problems, dental diseases, eye discharge, hypokalemia, and diabetes, along with hypertrophic cardiomyopathy, which causes heart wall weakness.
+As an offspring of the brachycephalic or flat-faced Burmese breed, the Bombay cat may be more prone to craniofacial issues, respiratory problems, dental diseases, eye discharge, hypokalemia, and diabetes, along with hypertrophic cardiomyopathy, which causes heart wall thickening.

-American Shorthairs, which make up the other half of a Bombay cat’s genetic heritage, are also prone to hip dysplasia, which is correctable by surgery.
+American Shorthairs, which make up the other half of a Bombay cat’s genetic heritage, are also prone to hip dysplasia, which can be managed with surgery in some cases.

 Bombay